Suing The Person Who Caused Your Divorce

 Having an affair in North Carolina can prove to be a costly decision not only for the adulterous spouse, but also for the paramour who engages in the relationship with the married person.

-North Carolina is one of a handful of states that still recognize the "Heart Balm Torts" of Alienation of Affections and Criminal Conversation as legal causes of action.
-While the vast majority of states have abolished these causes of action, in North Carolina courts have continued to award jilted spouses with verdicts in excess of $5 million dollars in some cases.
+North Carolina is one of a handful of states that still recognize the “Heart Balm Torts” of Alienation of Affections and Criminal Conversation as legal causes of action.
+While the vast majority of states have abolished these causes of action, in North Carolina courts have continued to award money to jilted spouses, millions of dollars in some cases.
+These claims are separate from divorce proceedings.

 The first important consideration to keep in mind when deciding whether you believe you may have a claim for Alienation of Affections or Criminal Conversation against a third party is that they are two distinctly different claims.